prideout/snowy/docs/index.md

 Snowy is a tiny module for manipulating and generating images.

-- Small and flat (free functions only).
+- Small and flat API (free functions only).
 - Written purely in Python 3.
 - Accelerated with [numba](https://numba.pydata.org/).
 - Configurable boundaries ([wrap modes](#wrap_modes)).